Leandros/MoneyTracker-Strings/README.md

 3. Create folder for your language (values-xx, where xx is the two letter language code)
 4. Create strings.xml in this folder
 5. Copy content of values/strings.xml into this file and translate every string
+6. Copy content of values/googleplay.txt into your file and translate every string
-6. Create pull request and I'll accepp your translation
+7. Create pull request and I'll accepp your translation

 All these things can be done in the GitHub web interface, you only need an account (which is free).
 To create folder,